-- First, reserve margins are expected to decrease from the current (high) levels, and thus additional capacity will be needed to ensure security of supply. - Second, as the share of variable renewable generation increases, there will be a growing need for flexible gas-fired generators to balance the power grid. - Third, improvements in physical interconnections between countries and bidding zones are likely to lead to greater market integration, which makes the investment effect more plausible.
+- First, reserve margins are expected to decrease from the current (high) levels, and thus additional capacity could be needed to ensure security of supply. - Second, as the share of variable renewable generation increases, there will be a growing need for flexible generators to balance the power grid.